ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    .. note::
       There is a problem with the valid time in the metadata for files valid from 19 - 00 UTC (i.e., files under the "00" directory).
 The script to pull the CCPA data from the NOAA HPSS (``regional_workflow/scripts/exregional_get_ccpa_files.sh``) has an example of how to account for this and organize the data into a more intuitive format.
 When a fix is provided, it will be accounted for in the ``exregional_get_ccpa_files.sh`` script.

+..
+COMMENT: Find file & rm regional_workflow ref

 ``MRMS_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where MRMS composite reflectivity files used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_mrms_tn`` task (activated in the workflow by setting ``RUN_TASK_GET_OBS_MRMS="TRUE"``).
 When pulling observations directly from NOAA HPSS, the data retrieved will be placed in this directory.
 Please note, this path must be defind as ``/<full-path-to-obs>/mrms/proc``.

    METplus configuration files require the use of a predetermined directory structure and file names.
 Therefore, if the MRMS files are user-provided, they need to follow the anticipated naming structure: ``{YYYYMMDD}/MergedReflectivityQCComposite_00.50_{YYYYMMDD}-{HH}{mm}{SS}.grib2``, where YYYYMMDD and {HH}{mm}{SS} are as described in the note :ref:`above <METParamNote>`.

 .. note::
    METplus is configured to look for a MRMS composite reflectivity file for the valid time of the forecast being verified; since MRMS composite reflectivity files do not always exactly match the valid time, a script (within the main script that retrieves MRMS data from the NOAA HPSS) is used to identify and rename the MRMS composite reflectivity file to match the valid time of the forecast.
 The script to pull the MRMS data from the NOAA HPSS has an example of the expected file-naming structure: ``regional_workflow/scripts/exregional_get_mrms_files.sh``.
-This script calls the script used to identify the MRMS file closest to the valid time: ``regional_workflow/ush/mrms_pull_topofhour.py``.
+This script calls the script used to identify the MRMS file closest to the valid time: ``ush/mrms_pull_topofhour.py``.

+..
+COMMENT: Find file & rm regional_workflow ref

 ``NDAS_OBS_DIR``: (Default: "")
    User-specified location of top-level directory where NDAS prepbufr files used by METplus are located.
 This parameter needs to be set for both user-provided observations and for observations that are retrieved from the NOAA :term:`HPSS` (if the user has access) via the ``get_obs_ndas_tn`` task (activated in the workflow by setting ``RUN_TASK_GET_OBS_NDAS="TRUE"``).
 When pulling observations directly from NOAA HPSS, the data retrieved will be placed in this directory.
 Please note, this path must be defined as ``/<full-path-to-obs>/ndas/proc``.
 METplus is configured to verify near-surface variables hourly and upper-air variables at 00 and 12 UTC with NDAS prepbufr files.

    METplus configuration files require the use of predetermined file names.
 Therefore, if the NDAS files are user-provided, they need to follow the anticipated naming structure: ``prepbufr.ndas.{YYYYMMDDHH}``, where YYYYMMDD and HH are as described in the note :ref:`above <METParamNote>`.
 The script to pull the NDAS data from the NOAA HPSS (``regional_workflow/scripts/exregional_get_ndas_files.sh``) has an example of how to rename the NDAS data into a more intuitive format with the valid time listed in the file name.

+..
+COMMENT: Find file & rm regional_workflow ref

 Initial and Lateral Boundary Condition Generation Parameters
 ============================================================